JamieScanlon/SwiftAgentKit/README.md

 - Communicate with other A2A-compliant agents
 - Make HTTP requests and handle streaming responses
 - Execute shell commands and manage subprocesses
-- Use structured logging throughout
+- Use structured logging for debugging and monitoring

 The framework is designed with a simple, direct API - no unnecessary abstractions or configuration objects.